Managing process water quality in heater-cooler units

 Industrial-grade flow cells with more than 20 years of experience

-WCD2 uses BDD electrode flow cells that have been successfully used in industrial water treatment applications for more than 20 years
+WCD2 uses pro aqua's patented BDD electrode flow cells that have been used in industrial water treatment applications for more than 20 years

 Versatile electrochemical oxidation capability